Quantifying Inefficiency of Fair Cost-Sharing Mechanisms for Sharing Economy: Introduction

 \section{Introduction}

-The rise of ``sharing economy'' \cite{economist13} has created a new paradigm of social and economic networks, which promote distributed peer-to-peer interactions and bypass traditional centralized hierarchal service providers and intermediaries.
+The rise of ``sharing economy'' \cite{economist13} has created a new paradigm of social and economic networks, which promotes distributed peer-to-peer interactions and bypasses traditional centralized hierarchal service providers and intermediaries.
 Sharing economy is often facilitated by the advent of pervasive information technology platforms, especially by mobile computing and digital social platforms.
-One common distributed decision-making process for sharing economy is the coalition formation to share resources and facilities with excess capacity among users collaboratively and efficiently.
-We highlight the following examples of sharing economy: \begin{enumerate}
+One fundamental distributed decision-making process in sharing economy is coalition formation for sharing resources and facilities with excess capacity among users collaboratively and efficiently.
+We highlight some examples of sharing economy as follows: \begin{enumerate}

-\item {\em Hotel Room Sharing}: Travelers are motivated to share hotel rooms with other fellow travelers, because multiple-occupancy rooms are more economical.
-The sharing operations can be achieved through private arrangements among travelers.
+\item {\em Hotel Room Sharing}: Travelers may share hotel rooms with other fellow travelers, because multiple-occupancy rooms are more economical.
+The sharing processes are achieved through private arrangements among travelers.

-\item {\em Taxi-ride Sharing}: Commuters are motivated to share taxi-rides because of lower taxi fares, despite that the taxicabs may take a detour to pick-up or drop-off other passengers.
+\item {\em Taxi-ride Sharing}: Commuters may share taxi-rides because of lower taxi fares, despite that the taxicabs may take a detour to pick-up or drop-off other passengers.

-\item {\em Pass Sharing}: Certain anonymous regular passes are validated within a certain fixed period of time (e.g., accesses to public transportation or public facilities), which can be shareable among multiple holders, if they do not overlap in their usage times.
+\item {\em Pass Sharing}: Certain anonymous regular passes are validated within a certain fixed period of time (e.g., accesses to public transportation or public facilities), which may be shareable among multiple holders, if they do not overlap in their usage times.
 Note that this example also applies to co-owning or co-leasing physical properties (e.g., houses, cars and parking lots).

 \end{enumerate}